dilaouid/FandomScraper/README.md

 	// the data-source of the wiki (ex: DragonBallFRDataSource) which will be used to scrape the wiki
 	dataSource:  IDataSource;

+	// optional: full MediaWiki category title (e.g. 'Category:Characters').
+When set on a Fandom URL, the character list is fetched via the MediaWiki API instead of HTML. category?: string;
 };
 ```
 -   `url`: The URL of the wiki's characters list page, for example: `'https://dragonball.fandom.com/wiki/Characters'`.